-- TrustFactory PA is unable to successfully verify or validate the information to be published on the Client Issuing CA certificate. . - TrustFactory PA may reject requests based on potential brand damage to TrustFactory Client Root CA in accepting the request.
+- TrustFactory PA is unable to successfully verify or validate the information to be published on the Client Issuing CA certificate. - TrustFactory PA may reject requests if there is a potential for negative consequences to TrustFactory's brand, reputation or operations in accepting the request.